Inn on the River celebrates 100th anniversary

 Of course, Streeter couldn’t have accomplished all of this without the help of her friend and partner, Scott Cole.

 “We like to say he’s the brawn.
-I’m supposed to be the brains, but it doesn’t always work out that way,” Streeter joked.
+I’m supposed to be the brains, but it doesn’t always work out that way,” Streeter said with a laugh.

 But the main life of the party is Streeter’s 8-year-old English lab, Ryman.